 I got up early to walk the mile and a half to Embry AME Zion Church in the Lakeland section of College Park on that cool October Saturday, getting there in time for the training program and rally sponsored by CORE.

-I should tell you I had never seen anything quite like Lakeland.
+I should also tell you I had never seen anything quite like Lakeland.
 To say the neighborhood was ramshackle was a gross understatement.
 This area, just yards away from a major north-south federal highway as well as the state university, was straight out of Tobacco Road.
 Go here for some background on the community.

 That morning, some older volunteers taught us about Maryland law and explained the basic theory of non-violent protest.
 God was on our side, they said, and it was important to make that fact obvious.
 Do not break any laws.
 Do not do anything to provoke attack or arrest.
 Remember: there are laws and there are traditions.
 We would test the laws, and just hope the police could be trusted to enforce them.